barchart/marketdata-api-js/docs/content/concepts/subscriptions.md

 #### Availability

-Cumulative market is available for futures contracts.
+Cumulative market volume data is only available for futures contracts.

 #### Callback